signals-protocol/signals-v0/website/docs/mechanism/cost-rounding.md

 ## Where to look in code

 - LazyMulSegmentTree.sol implements the chunking logic and exponential weight updates.
-- FixedPointMath.sol houses the rounding helpers (fromWadRoundUp, fromWadFloor).
+- FixedPointMath.sol currently exposes the rounding helper (`fromWadRoundUp`); the floor variant will ship with the rounding policy transition.
 - Unit tests cover both rounding directions and chunk-splitting edge cases.

 For the bounds that ensure these routines remain safe, continue to [Safety Bounds & Parameters](safety-parameters.md).